 The composition of the tears can play a role.
 If there is a high content of proteins or lipids (normal or altered in MGD) a lens should be chosen that does not tend to pick up this material.
 In Dry Eye Disease there are also often increased amount of cell debris from the continuous micro-trauma of the surface within the tear film.
 Depending on IF and WHICH deposits occur (lipid or protein) the lens type can be chosen to decrease the rate of deposition of that particular substance.

 The principally higher modulus, i.e. stiffness of Silicone lenses is grossly ameliorated by improved material technologies.
 If the issue really is optimal Oxygen permeability, then a slightly increased stiffness does not represent any major problem.

-The question for the ´BEST´ Contact Lens is almost impossible to answer because there are too many potential criteria.
+The question for the ´best´ Contact Lens is almost impossible to answer because there is a multitude of potential criteria.
 Therefore it makes some sense to narrow it down by integrating ´for the eye´. to ask ´Which is the best Contact Lens for Ocular Health and Integrity´.
 This is still difficult to answer.

 There are probably at least to important criteria that are, however, somewhat different:

 The appreciation of a wearer for a contact lens is typically driven by the immediate comfort.
 It is not difficult to guess this from the overwhelming market share of soft contact lenses that basically do not require any adaptation time to get used to a contact lens on the eye. - ´ If I don't ´feel it it must be a good lens ! ´

 Longterm tissue compatibility